Creating a guerrilla drive-in from scratch:

 Selling snacks is a good way to recoup some costs without directly asking for money.
 I usually head down to Costco or Target the night before and grab a big bag of pretzels or assorted chips, along with some candy bars and other movietime snacks.
 Recently I've started giving out the chips for free (they cost me hardly anything) and sell the candy bars and soda for a buck apiece.
 This gets people down to the “snack bar” to buy the other stuff, and I think it makes them more generous with the donations.
 Plus, it's just a good thing to do.
 If you figure out how to get fresh, hot popcorn to a showing, let me know!
 That would be the killer mobmov app.

-Running a mobmov does touch on a few legal issues.
-I will relate to you my personal understanding of the issues at hand.
+Running a mobmov does entail its legal issues, and I'm not going to interpret the law for you.
+However, I will relate to you my personal understanding of the issues at hand.
 Of course, don't take my word for it, and always check with the appropriate authorities before actually running a mobmov of your own.

 That said, there are numerous sources of freely available creative commons movies and media available online.
 Check out archive.org for listings of such movies.

-It is my layman's understanding that the FCC permits unlicensed broadcasts as long as they are under 1W and do not interfere with existing radio stations.
+It is my layman's understanding that the FCC permits unlicensed broadcasts as long as they are under a certain power and do not interfere with existing radio stations.
 But this is a very simplified understanding, so please, don't take my word for it, and check this with the FCC rules.
 If I'm incorrect, I'd appreciate an e-mail so I can correct myself.